 (n) Certify that he or she is in compliance with the laws of the Commonwealth relating to taxes, the reporting of employees and independent contractors, and the withholding and remitting of child support, pursuant to M.G.L. c.
 62C, § 49A.

+(o) Complete Domestic Violence and Sexual Violence Training.

+(p) Apply for or participate in MassHealth, either as a provider of services or as a nonbilling provider for the limited purpose of ordering and referring services covered under MassHealth, and provided that regulations governing such limited participation are promulgated under M.G.L. c.
+118E.

+(q) Complete Child Abuse and Neglect Training.

 (2) Procedure for Obtaining an Initial Full License for Graduates of Medical Schools in the United States, Canada and the Commonwealth of Puerto Rico.
 In order to qualify for a full medical license, an applicant shall meet the prerequisites to licensure in 243 CMR 2.02(1) and the following requirements, in addition to other requirements for licensure as set forth in the Board's regulations (243 CMR) and M.G.L. c.
 112.